Eason010212/ClassroomVideoClips/README.md

-# ClassroomVideoClips
+# Classroom Video Clips

 Video clips in classroom teaching.
-Each segment is 15 seconds long and has a category label:
+Each clip is **15 seconds** long and has a category label as follows:

 <table>
     <tr>